cdesiles/ansible-playbooks/README.md

 - Rootless Podman: Containers run as `{{ ansible_user }}` (daemonless, `sudo podman ps` shows nothing)
 - User systemd services: `systemctl --user status <service>` with lingering enabled
 - Nginx reverse proxy for web services
+- IP Freebind when available (e.g. unbound does not wait for wireguard to be up to start resolving DNS)

 **Available Services:**